Rutilius/raytracer/README.md

 If needed use `-DCMAKE_C_COMPILER:FILEPATH=[Path to clang] -DCMAKE_CXX_COMPILER:FILEPATH=[Path to clang++]` in the first command of the debug and release preparation to add the compilers path to cmake build project

+Executing the program will generate an image named "result.png" in the same path of the executable call.

 ## Project

 The following section are my personal documented process of the project made following the books series.